Vivify-Ideas/react-native-boilerplate/README.md

 PROJECT_NAME - Example: myprojectname - same project name as file for xcode (take a look at .xcodeproj and copy name of that one without extension)
 ```

+Setup certificates on git repo using https://docs.fastlane.tools/actions/match/.
 If you are using same certificates for multiple projects then you can create provisioning profile and running, you would be able to import existing certificates to new repository:

 ```
 fastlane match import \